kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/kahuna-setup.md

     version: 0.1.0
 ```

 By default, your platform is configured to pull a tagged official release from Ansible Galaxy.
 You may however prefer to pull it directly from Git, using latest commit for instance.
-This can be accomodated through:
+This can be accommodated through:

 ```yaml
 ---